NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v7.0.md

 2. Use the SD Card Image method to download the JetPack and load the OS image to external drive.
 For more information, please refer [flash using SD Card method](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit#prepare)

 ### Jetson Xavier NX Storage
-Running NVIDIA Cloud Native Core on Xavier NX production modules (16GB) might not provide sufficient storage capacity with fully loaded JetPack 4.5 to host your specific container images.
+Running NVIDIA Cloud Native Stack on Xavier NX production modules (16GB) might not provide sufficient storage capacity with fully loaded JetPack 4.5 to host your specific container images.
 If you require additional storage, use the Jetson Xavier NX Development Kit during the development phase, as you can insert greater than 16GB via microSD cards and/or remove unused JetPack 4.6 packages.
 For production deployments, remove packages that are not required from fully loaded JetPack 4.6 and/or extend the storage capacity via NVMe or SSD.

 ### Upgrading Nvidia Container Runtime